-There are seven declaration forms which must be completed by each applicant, covering issues such as: conflict of interest, non-collusion, bribery, corruption and fraud, GDPR assurance, prompt payment (for contracts of £5m or more) and overall agreement to the terms of this pre-commercial procurement process.
+There are seven declaration forms which must be completed by each applicant, covering issues such as: conflict of interest, non-collusion, bribery, corruption and fraud, code of practice, standard selection questionnaire for project partner/ sub-contractors, GDPR assurance, prompt payment (for contracts of £5m or more excluding VAT) and overall agreement to the terms of this pre-commercial procurement process.

-These declarations are provided and can be downloaded from the Low Carbon Hydrogen Supply 2 Stream 2 Application form which must be signed and attached to the application by the applicant.
-They are also attached in Appendix 4 of this document for reference.
-The GDPR Assurance Questionnaire is embedded in this document and must be returned as part of the application.
+These declarations can be downloaded from the Low Carbon Hydrogen Supply 2 Stream 1 Phase 2 Application form and must be completed, signed, and attached to the application by the applicant (lead corporate entity).
+They are also attached in Appendix 6 of this ITT/ Guidance Notes document for reference.
+The GDPR Assurance Questionnaire is also available from the online application form and must be returned as part of the application.

-Conflicts of interest: The BEIS standard terms and conditions of contract include reference to conflict of interest and require contractors to declare any potential conflict of interest to the Secretary of State.
+Conflicts of interest: The BEIS pre-commercial terms and conditions of contract include reference to conflict of interest and require contractors to declare any potential conflict of interest to the Secretary of State.